Last Updated on October 25, 2022 by Matt

 How long does a Xiaomi M365 Pro scooter last?

-I’ve had mine for six months and I can’t notice any serious issues yet, so we can expect a good mileage out of it.
+I’ve had my Xiaomi M365 Pro for around 3 years now, and I can’t notice any serious issues yet, except the battery range being reduced, which is to be expected.
+You can expect a great lifespan out of this scooter.

 How do I clean my Xiaomi M365 Pro?